I’m excited to share some of my small kitchen storage ideas, but I’m nervous about sharing a peek inside the “guts” of my kitchen!

 WARNING: After some pretty, beautifully lit photos, this post contains some ugly, kind of poorly lit photos of the guts of my kitchen.
 Viewer discretion is advised…

-I have a pretty small kitchen.
+I used to batch cook and coast on leftovers but Hubby and I have been cooking more than ever before – sometimes we cook all three meals in a day from scratch, with nary a leftover to be had.
+But I have a pretty small kitchen.
 It has a humble little footprint with only four lower cabinets and two of them are corner cabinets, which I loathe.
-When we renovate for real I plan to reconfigure things for smarter storage, but for now I’ve done my best to work with the space I have.
-I used to batch cook and coast on leftovers but Hubby and I have been cooking more than ever before – sometimes we cook all three meals in a day from scratch, with nary a leftover to be had.
+When we renovate for real I plan to reconfigure things for smarter storage, but for now I’ve done my best to work with the space I have and have come up with some small kitchen storage ideas.
 No matter how much we use it, this kitchen puts the FUN in functional.

 Step One: I Changed My Outlook